Sucette Harbor development sees major changes

 MANDEVILLE, La.
 (WGNO) — Major changes were made at the special council meeting on Wednesday, with a focus on the future of the marina.

-During this discussion, the council unanimously approved an amendment to combine the marina and the rest of the development into one project instead of treating them as separate issues.
+During the discussion, the council unanimously approved an amendment to combine the marina and the rest of the development into one project instead of treating them as separate issues.

 However, some neighbors said it wasn’t enough to satisfy their concerns.

-“I wanna see economic development in the city of Mandeville as much as anybody else.
+“I want to see economic development in the city of Mandeville as much as anybody else.
 It just needs to be compatible, and it needs to be something that is good for the city,” said Mandeville resident Kevin Vogeltanz.

 A motion to relocate the planned event center in the development will be discussed further at a later date.